Skip to content

 • Commercial regulation updates

-The planned regulatory updates to modernise the framework for Brussels' retail sector cannot be adopted.
+The planned regulatory updates to modernise the framework for Brussels' retail sector could not be adopted.
+They can now be implemented.

 • Regional commerce action plan